isomerpages/mlaw-corp/pages/eservices.md

 #### **Maintenance Notices**

-Currently the Insolvency Office's digital services are facing some intermittent issues.
-Our office is working on the resumption of the services and we apologised for any inconvenience caused.
+Currently the Insolvency Office's (Bankruptcy) digital services are facing some intermittent issues.
+Our office is working on the resumption of the services and we apologise for any inconvenience caused.

 The following eServices are unavailable due to scheduled maintenance on the following dates: